Panasonic KX-TGE272S Review

 Besides being great for reading in the dark, the display has large font, visible at 6' away in our tests.
 Unfortunately, this model does not hyphenate the number when placing a call, making it easier to get lost when entering a number.

-This phone does have any key answer when placing a call.
+We liked that you were able to press any key on the phone to answer when receiving a call.
 It also features the ability to block unwanted numbers under the "Settings" menu on the phone, rather than having to call a number and navigate through an automated system.

 This model of cordless phone can host up to 6 handsets, and does have a keypad and speaker on the main base.
 There is not a corded handset on the main base, and this phone will not work in the event of a power outage in a line power mode.
 The phonebook has the capacity for up to 3000 entries, as well as an integrated answering machine.
 This phone does have the ability to link to a cell phone or other compatible mobile device.